officers cited three drivers on the first day of school for not stopping for school bus stop-arms.

 Sgt.
 Dana Pierce said he didn't have any information on citations that might have been issued Tuesday and Wednesday.

-This comes a month after the with American Traffic Solutions to issue tickets for failing to stop for the arms, which are designed to protect students entering and leaving buses.
+This comes a month after the with American Traffic Solutions to issue the citations for failing to stop for the arms, which are designed to protect students entering and leaving buses.
 The agreement allows ATS to collect $300 from first-time violators.

-Other penalties include a possible court appearance, a fine up to $1,000, six points on a driving record and a license suspension for convicted drivers under 21 years old, Cobb Commissioner Helen Goreham said.
+According to an email from Helen Goreham, other penalties for stop-arm violations include a possible court appearance, a fine up to $1,000, six points on driving record and a license suspension for convicted drivers under 21 years old.

-Last year, stop-arm cameras as part of a pilot program.
+When a stop arm camera catches drivers, the penalties are a $300 fine for the first offense, $750 fine for the second offense and $1,000 fine for the third offense, within a five year period.
+Last year, stop-arm cameras were installed on 102 local school buses as part of a pilot program.
 The cameras can catch license plates up to 100 yards away.

-In Acworth, police officers have written two tickets for stop-arm violations this week, and in Austell, one citation was issued, an operator said.
+No citations have been issued by the , spokesman Scott Luther said.
+In , police officers have written two tickets for stop-arm violations this week, and in , one citation was issued, an operator said.